francoisbessette/acc-outaouais/README.md

 ## Acknowledgements

 ## Test Cases
+### Filtering of organizer personal info on event page
+- Verify that organizer email and phone is displayed for connected users
 - Verify that organizer email and phone is not displayed for non-connected users
-- Verify that organizer email and phone is displayed for connected users
+### Notification email when a new event is created
 - Change an event from draft to publish, verify an email is triggered only if configured to do so.
 - Re-publish a published email should not sent an email.
 Only when status